BarbosaThaissa/Landing-Page/README.md

 ## 💻 Project

-This is the new and improved landing page for OtherCatt's portfolio, originally created for a tutorial on The Odin Project e Matheus Battisti!
+This is the new and improved landing page for Thaissa Barbosa portfolio, originally created for a tutorial on The Odin Project e Matheus Battisti!

 Web project: https://barbosathaissa.github.io/Landing-Page/